laksh22/NTUOSS-ReactWorkshop/README.md

 };
 ```

 This function makes a new message object using our current state.
 It then adds it to the current list of messages and then updates the state.
 We also set `message` to be empty so that the text area also becomes empty.
 Let's pass it down to `TextBox` by adding `onSubmit={this.handleSendMessage}`.
+We can now integrate it into the TextBox by adding `onClick={this.props.onSubmit}` to the button.

 Now you can type a message:

 ![Typing a message](https://github.com/laksh22/NTUOSS-ReactWorkshop/blob/master/images/message_stream_1.PNG?raw=true)

-And after clicking on __SEND__, it'll show up in the list of messages!
+And after clicking on **SEND**, it'll show up in the list of messages!

 ![New message added](https://github.com/laksh22/NTUOSS-ReactWorkshop/blob/master/images/message_stream_2.PNG?raw=true)